Is Aluminum in Deodorant Harmful for Your Health?

-Aluminum is one of the most common ingredients in deodorants and antiperspirants — but is it safe?
-Understanding how it works, why it’s used, and what research says about its potential health effects can help you make informed choices about what you put on your body.
+Aluminum is one of the most common ingredients in antiperspirants — but many people are questioning whether it belongs in a daily-use product applied so close to the lymph nodes.
+Understanding how aluminum works, why it’s used, and what research suggests about potential health concerns can help you make more informed choices about your personal care routine.

 What Does Aluminum Do in Deodorant?